Select a role to learn more.

 Learn more about the ICRS NetGen Committee at cartilage.org/about/governance/icrs-standing-committees/icrsnextgen/.

 As an OLC and Fellowship Committee member, Dr. Sherman serves dual roles.
 He helps to create educational courses at the Orthopedic Learning Center in Rosemont, IL.
 He also works to educate and connect orthopedic sports medicine fellows within the AANA network.

 Learn more about AANA at www.aana.org.

-As a member of the Knee and Joint Preservation Committee, Dr. Sherman helps to design the program for the Biennial World Congress and works to educate members on hot topics in the field.
+As a member and incoming Deputy Chair of the Knee and Joint Preservation Committee, Dr. Sherman helps to design the program for the Biennial World Congress and works to educate members on hot topics in the field.